-At Trailhead, campers stay in a huge platform tent with other campers their age and a counselor.
+At Trailhead, campers stay in bunkrooms in the brand new Hazel Dillon Lodge with other campers their age and a counselor.
 Campers have bunk beds to sleep on.

 Tipi Village is a unique site for 4th-6th grade campers.
 Campers live in tipis, worship around the campfire, and ride horses.
 Tipi Village is the smallest site at Carol Joy Holling Camp so campers will become close friends with everyone and grow into a strong community of believers.